eerkaijun/kzg-rust/README.md

 ## KZG Commitment in Rust

 This is a Rust implementation of the KZG commitment scheme.
 There are two main modules:
 1. `kzg.rs` implements the basic polynomial commitment that allows both opening at a single point and also batch opening (sometimes known as multi proof).
+Basic explanation [here](https://kaijuneer.medium.com/explaining-kzg-commitment-with-code-walkthrough-216638a620c9).
 2. `asvc.rs` implements a vector commitment scheme based on [this paper](https://eprint.iacr.org/2020/527.pdf).
 It supports proving vector position and also aggregating multiple KZG proofs into a single proof.
+Basic explanation [here](https://kaijuneer.medium.com/intuition-on-kzg-aggregation-d99ddb8813b3).

 ### Getting Started